jg925/ece3400_2019-team10/milestones/milestone1.md

 </p>

 The following code block shows the algorithm we used to help the robot navigate.
-Since we were using 2 line sensors, we had if, else if statements to check each possible condition for the robot's placement relative to the white lines.
-If both line sensors were detecting black, it meant that the robot was on the line and would move forward.
-If only the right sensor was detecting black, then the robot would make a slight left turn until the left sensor was also detecting black.
-Likewise, if only the left sensor was detecting black, then the robot would make a slight right turn until both sensors were detecting black again.
-These slight turns were done while the robot was still moving forward.
+Since we were using two line sensors, we used multiple conditional statements to check each possible condition for the robot's placement relative to the white lines.
+If both line sensors were detecting black, it meant that the robot was on the correct path and would move forward.
+If only the right sensor was detecting black, then the left sensor must be drifting right over the line, so the robot would make a slight left turn until the left sensor was also detecting black.
+Likewise, if only the left sensor was detecting black, then the right sensor must be drifting left over the line, so the robot would make a slight right turn until both sensors were detecting black again.
+These slight turns are executed while the robot is still moving forward.
+Finally, we have a condition that checks for both sensors on white, indicating the robot has reached an intersection.
+This was useful for debugging and became more prevalent in the second part of the milestone.

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-ANTz5VJQi0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>